Widsith: Contents

 with the Hebrews and the Indians, and with the Egyptians...

 The forests of the Vistula in the ancient writing tradition (Widsith, v.
 121) are the homeland of the Goths, the material remains of which are generally associated with the Wielbark Culture.

 The poem that is now similarly titled "Deor", also from the Exeter Book, draws on similar material.

 Tribes of Widsith

 The list of kings of tribes is sorted by "fame and importance", according to Hedeager, with Attila of the Huns coming first, followed immediately by Eormanric of the Ostrogoths; by contrast, the Byzantine emperor is number five.

+Interpretation

+Being a list poem, the structure and contents of Widsith have given rise to a range of speculation as to the interpretation of the poem.
+In particular, the long lifespan of the narrator, the lack of a self-contained narrative, and the broad geographical scope have been noted by critics.

+A major scholarly interpretation has been to understand Widsith as a 'begging poem', meaning that it was composed by a travelling scop (Anglo-Saxon oral poet) to display the breadth of the scop's knowledge of epic and heroic material, in order to attract a patron.

+Leonard Neidorf proposes a connection between the contents of Widsith and the Germanic deity Woden.
+In particular, Neidorf argues that connecting the poem with the literary tradition of Woden and of Woden-like figures across Germanic mythology can help to explain many features of the narrator, especially his long lifespan, fondness for the transgressive figure of Eormanric, presence at the most important battles of Germanic legendary history, and his geographically extensive wanderings.
+Neidorf argues that 'Widsith', meaning 'far-travelled (one)', serves as the narrator's byname, and notes that it seems superficially similar to many of the Óðinsheiti, or bynames of the Norse cognate of Woden, Óðinn.